mikeqfu/pyhelpers/docs/source/quick-start.rst

     ?
 [No]|Yes: yes
     Dropping "public"."df_table" ...
 Done.

-To delete/drop a database, we can use the method :py:meth:`~pyhelpers.dbms.PostgreSQL.drop_database`:
+To delete/drop a database, we can use the method :meth:`~pyhelpers.dbms.PostgreSQL.drop_database`:

 .. code-block:: python